pantheon-systems/documentation/source/content/guides/build-tools/03-pr-workflow.md

     This Multidev environment will persist for as long as the pull request remains open in GitHub.

 1. Enter the `admin` username and password you created in the `build-env:create-project` command.
-Click **Log in** to access the admin panel:
+Click **Log in** to access the admin interface:

   ![Site admin log in](../../../images/pr-workflow/admin-log-in.png)